 First-chairing dozens of claim construction, summary judgment, and preliminary injunction hearings

-Expertise in handling IPR and CBMR proceedings
+Skillful handling of IPR and CBMR proceedings

 Arguing before the Court of Appeals for the Federal Circuit